ykara61/ELM327-WIFI-OBDII-TOOL/README.md

 At this point in time, The .NET Core are widely adoped by a large community of enterprise developers.
 It paves way for use programming language like C# for communicating with vehicle OBDII port.
 The enterprise developers can integrate this functionality into Console Application, Windows Application and Xamarin mobile applications etc.

-# 3. .NET ELM 327 PID and Data Collector
+# 3. .NET ELM327 WIFI OBDII TOOL

 ## 3a.
 Development Environment